Horse blanket: Uses

 Blankets are sometimes used to keep the horse's hair short.
 If horses are blanketed at the beginning of the autumn, especially if kept in a lighted area for 16 hours a day, they will not grow a winter coat.
 Blankets also protect horses that are kept with a short clipped hair coat for show purposes.
-When a horse is given a full body clip or even a partial "trace clip", it needs to have a blanket kept on at all times if the weather is cool because the horse no longer has the natural insulation of a longer hair coat.
+When a horse is given a full body clip or even a partial clip of any kind, it needs to have a blanket kept on at all times if the weather is cool because the horse no longer has the natural insulation of a longer hair coat.
 If a blanket is put on a horse at the beginning of the winter in order to suppress the growth of a winter coat, or if the horse is kept clipped in cold weather, the blanket cannot be taken off until warmer weather arrives in the spring.
 If a horse is subjected to cold weather without either a blanket or a natural hair coat to keep it warm, it may become ill, and vulnerable to sicknesses such as influenza.